Where is the line between a healthy appetite and excessive hunger? How can you tell, and should you worry?

 Exocrine pancreatic insufficiency (EPI)

-What this complicated term stands for is your dog’s inability to digest their food.
-The pancreas has two big jobs– the production of insulin and production of digestive enzymes.
+This complicated term stands for your dog’s inability to digest their food.
+The pancreas has two big jobs– the production of insulin and the production of digestive enzymes.
 When the pancreas fails to provide these enzymes, your dog’s body cannot break food down to usable nutrients.
-In other words, the food just goes through untouched.
+In other words, the food goes through untouched.
 This is when your dog can literally starve to death while eating like there was no tomorrow.

 To learn more about this condition, check out my EPI article.
-Dogs having problems with digestion of nutrients will nearly always have obviously abnormal stools as well.
+Dogs having problems with the digestion of nutrients will also nearly always have abnormal stools.

 Other symptoms of EPI include: